 Mastectomy involves the use of an elliptical incision over the breast to excise some of the skin overlying the breast and the nipple and the areola as well as the underlying breast tissue.
 This results in a flat chest on that side with a straight scar that curves up in towards the armpit.
 This procedure is usually performed to treat large breast cancer, multifocal breast cancer or inflammatory breast cancer.

 When treating breast cancer it is essential to evaluate whether cancer cells have spread outside the breast. the axillary lymph nodes are likely to be the first place where cancer cells can spread to.
 During your assessment an ultrasound scan of the armpit will be performed, if this shows normal Lymph nodes a sentinel lymph node biopsy will be recommended to examine them under the microscope.
-If the lymph nodes were seen abnormal on ultrasound scan then a biopsy with ultrasound guidance will be performed to assess the abnormality by a pathologist.
+If the lymph nodes were seen abnormal on the ultrasound scan then a biopsy with ultrasound guidance will be performed to assess the abnormality by a pathologist.
 Axillary node clearance is usually recommended when this biopsy showed cancer cells.

 Sentinel lymph node biopsy is the removal of the sentinel lymph node.
 The sentinel lymph node is the first lymph node or nodes to receive lymphatic drainage from a tumour.
 It is the first lymph node the cancer is likely to spread to from the tumour.
 A radioactive substance and/or blue dye is injected near the tumor or under the areola.
 The substance or dye flows through the lymph ducts to the lymph nodes.
 The first lymph node or nodes to receive the substance or dye is removed.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are not found, The rest of the lymph nodes in the armpit will be left.
 However, if cancer cells are found in the sentinel node, it may become necessary to remove more lymph nodes.

 Axillary node clearance is the removal of all the lymph nodes in the armpit.
-It is done when pre-operative assessment of the armpit showed cancer cells in the lymph nodes or sometimes when the sentinel lymph node confirmed cancer cells.
+It is done when the pre-operative assessment of the armpit showed cancer cells in the lymph nodes or sometimes when the sentinel lymph node confirmed cancer cells.

-This procedure is more extensive than sentinel lymph node biopsy and is associated with higher risk of complications.
+This procedure is more extensive than sentinel lymph node biopsy and is associated with a higher risk of complications.
 The main complications are Lymphoedema and shoulder stiffness.
 Click here to learn more about lymphoedema.
 Other patients may experience numbness and pain in the upper inner aspect of the arm.

-Also see for further information: Treating breast cancer
+Also, see for further information: Treating breast cancer

-This is a new technique of breast conserving surgery, It is an operation that is frequently performed by Mr Salhab, It is offered to women who have large tumours in a relatively large breast cup.
-The technique involve removal of the breast cancer lump with normal breast margin and reshaping of the breast by reducing and uplifting the breast.
-Reduction of the other breast is usually required to achieve breast symmetry. surgery on the healthy breast can be done at the same time of cancer surgery or at later stage.
+This is a new technique of breast-conserving surgery, It is an operation that is frequently performed by Mr Salhab, It is offered to women who have large tumours in a relatively large breast cup.
+The technique involves removal of the breast cancer lump with normal breast margin and reshaping of the breast by reducing and uplifting the breast.
+Reduction of the other breast is usually required to achieve breast symmetry. surgery on the healthy breast can be done at the same time of cancer surgery or at a later stage.
 This will be discussed with you in details prior to your surgery.
 Therapeutic mammoplasty can also be useful for women who have a relatively small tumour in a very large breast and who were contemplating breast reduction surgery in any case.

 Therapeutic Mammoplasty has potential advantages such as it enable the surgeon to remove larger amount of breast tissue, this may reduce the risk of further surgery to clear the excision margin.
-Also it can help with the delivery of radiotherapy.
-It is perhaps easier and safer to administer radiotherapy to smaller breast than to a larger one.
+Also, it can help with the delivery of radiotherapy.
+It is perhaps easier and safer to administer radiotherapy to the smaller breast than to a larger one.

 Breast Cancer Surgery

-A specific operation maybe recommended for you based on the size, location, or type of breast cancer.
-Each surgical option has pros and cons and different side effects, These will be discussed in details so you make a suitable decision
+A specific operation may be recommended for you based on the size, location, or type of breast cancer.
+Each surgical option has pros and cons and different side effects, these will be discussed in details so you make a suitable decision

 Types of Breast Cancer Surgery